Aymane1998/boilerplate_back/doc/git_branch_strategy.md

 4. **Continuous Integration**:
     - Every merge into **`main`** triggers the CI pipeline which runs automated tests to ensure that the integration does not break the existing build..
 5. **Deployment to Testing**:
-    - If the CI pipeline passes, The `main` branch is automatically deployed to a testing environment for further testing. we can also deploy `main` into development environment.
+    - If the CI pipeline passes, The `main` branch is automatically deployed to a testing environment for further testing.
 6. **Staging/Pre-production to Production**:
     - When you decide it's time for a release (by accumulating features), create a `release/v1.0.0` branch from main.
 CI/CD pipeline is configured so that any push to a  release/ branch will deploy to your staging or pre-production environment.
 Extensive testing and any pre-release activities happen in this staging environment.
     - Extensive testing and any pre-release activities happen in this environment.